ramajd/events-api/README.md

 # Events API

-Sample REST api implementation for event scheduling, implemented to be familiar with Golang REST api concepts
+Simple REST api implementation for event scheduling, implemented to be familiar with Golang REST api concepts

 Key concepts:
 - REST api implementation using Go